-Valerie Streif is a senior advisor with Mentat, a San Francisco-based organization for job seekers.
+Valerie Streif was a former senior advisor with Mentat, a San Francisco-based organization for job seekers.
 She suggested “spending time highlighting your relevant work experience in your resume, and phrase it so that it best matches the description and duties of the dream position you’re applying for.”

 Use Numbers to Tell Your Story

 Using numbers to underscore your effectiveness in past positions can make your resume stand out from the pack.
 You want to make the hiring manager’s decision easier by showing him or her just how much you’re worth.